 Users are able to visualise land features such as road cuttings, embankments, ridges, valleys etc. Local features such as the F3, Presidents Hill (Gosford), Gosford Velodrome, Gosford Race Track, Terrigal Haven and Blackwall Mountain are all clearly visible and identifiable.

-An interactive map of Town Planning zoning information.
 Customers can view the Zoning Map for further details.

 An interactive map identifying land that is affected by Acid Soils, Bushfire and Flooding.